slicknode/graphql-query-complexity/README.md

   // The GraphQL node that is being evaluated
   node: FieldNode;

+  // The path of the GraphQL node that is being evaluated
+  path: string[];

   // The input arguments of the field
   args: { [key: string]: any };